p3ck/shairport-sync/README.md

 * Hardware Mute — Shairport Sync will mute properly if the hardware supports it.
 * Fast Response — With hardware volume control, response is instantaneous; otherwise the response time is 0.15 seconds.
 * Non-Interruptible — Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't disrupt an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)
-* Metadata — Shairport Sync can be configured to deliver metadata, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program -- see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
+* Metadata — Shairport Sync can be configured to deliver metadata, such as Album Name, Artist Name, Cover Art, etc. through a pipe to a recipient application program — see https://github.com/mikebrady/shairport-sync-metadata-reader for a sample recipient.
 * Raw Audio — Shairport Sync can deliver raw PCM audio to standard output or to a pipe.
-This output is delivered synchronously with the source after the apprpropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
+This output is delivered synchronously with the source after the appropriate latency and is not interpolated or "stuffed" on its way through Shairport Sync.
-* Autotools and Libtool Support — One important difference between Shairpport Sync and other versions of Shairport is that the Shairport Sync build process uses GNU autotools and libtool to examine and configure the build environment -- very important for cross compilation.
+* Autotools and Libtool Support — One important difference between Shairport Sync and other versions of Shairport is that the Shairport Sync build process uses GNU autotools and libtool to examine and configure the build environment — very important for cross compilation.
 Previous versions of Shairport looked at the current system to determine which packages were available, instead of looking at the target system for what packages were available.

 Status
 ------
 Shairport Sync works on a wide variety of Linux devices.
 It works on standard Ubuntu laptops, on the Raspberry Pi with Raspian, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport Sync runs well on the Raspberry Pi.
 It can drive the built-in sound card, though the audio out of the card is of poor quality.
-USB-connected sound cards work well on later versions of Raspian; however older versions of Raspian appear to suffer from a problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
-Shairport Sync works well with the IQAudIO Pi-DAC -- see http://www.iqaudio.com.
+USB-connected sound cards work well on later versions of Raspian; however older versions of Raspian appear to suffer from a problem — see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
+Shairport Sync works well with the IQAudIO Pi-DAC — see http://www.iqaudio.com.

 At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.

-Shairport Sync runs on Ubuntu and Debian inside VMWare Fusion 7 on a Mac, but synchronisation does not work -- possibly because the soundcard is being emulated.
+Shairport Sync runs on Ubuntu and Debian inside VMWare Fusion 7 on a Mac, but synchronisation does not work — possibly because the soundcard is being emulated.

 Shairport Sync will output to alsa cards, to standard output and to pipes using appropriate backends.
 You can try compiling additional backends in as you wish, but it definitely will not work properly with them.
 Maybe someday...